lanceculnane/electricity-conservation/README.md

-# electricity-conservation
+# Electricity Conservation
+My Galvanize Capstone project
+Main Idea:
-My Galvanize Capstone project- feature importance to help understand electricity conservation of school buildings
+Feature importance analysis and modeling was done to help understand why some schools conserve more electricity than others.